radtadpole/kmsite/README.md

 ## Hi, I'm Kyle!
-### I'm geography student at the University of Oregon focusing on spatial analysis, cartography, and data visualizations — combining mapping software, GIS tools, and design principles to create visually compelling maps.
+### I'm geography student at the University of Oregon focusing on spatial analysis, cartography, and data visualizations.
+By combining mapping software, GIS tools, and design principles I strive create visually compelling maps.
+This is where I host my collection of maps and graphics.

 ## Education
 - **B.S. in Geography (in progress)**